Grievance Policy Classified Employees

 - Within seven (7) calendar days following the date the supervisor’s response was due, if the supervisor fails to respond within the prescribed time limit.

-- The section, division, or unit head must investigate, afford the grievant an opportunity to present his or her viewpoint, and provide the grievant a written response containing findings and recommendations within fourteen (14) calendar days of receipt of the written grievance and must provide a copy to the Director of Human Resources.
+- The section, division, or unit head must investigate, afford the grievant an opportunity to present his or her viewpoint, and provide the grievant a written response containing findings and recommendations within fourteen (14) calendar days of receipt of the written grievance and must provide a copy to the Director of Human Resources and Student Employment.

 - This shall occur: